sarvex/jina-now/docs/user-guides/cli_api.md

     - example: `5`
   - **filters**: a dictionary of filters, with filter name as key and target as value
     - example: `{'tags__color': {'$eq': 'blue'}, 'tags__price': {'$gt': 100}}`
-  - **semantic_scores**: list of semantic scores defining how fields should be compared and weighted.
-Each semantic score must contain 4 items, the query field and index field, the encoding model used to create representations for both fields, and the weight this score should have in the overall calculation, ranging between 0 and 1.
+  - **score_calculation**: list of score calculation defining how fields should be compared and weighted.
+Each score calculation must contain 4 items, the query field and index field, the encoding model used to create representations for both fields, and the weight this score should have in the overall calculation, ranging between 0 and 1.
         You can also add a bm25 score, replacing the encoding model with the string `'bm25'` as shown in the example.